-where asterisks denote foreign-market variables.
-Notice that all markets are segmented, except for the interbank market, which is a frictionless international market, clearing at the rate r_M .
+where asterisks denote foreign-market variables, and s_E denotes the share of bank equity that is funding the operations of the foreign subsidiary.25 Consistent with the evidence presented in Section 2, we assume that a parent transfers its efficiency level 1/a to its foreign subsidiary.
+While loans and deposits markets are segmented, we assume that there is a frictionless international interbank market, clearing at the rate r_M .
 We also assume that the deposit insurance premium, the capital requirement, and the risk weights on assets are symmetric across countries.

-Given that the country-level profit functions associated with the two entities forming the pair are identical, the equilibrium for each entity of a parent-subsidiary pair takes the same form as the equilibrium for a local bank, with the appropriate equity levels, both in the unconstrained and in the constrained case.
+Given that the country-level profit functions associated with the two entities forming the pair are identical, and the US regulation treats foreign subsidiaries as independent US banks, the equilibrium for each entity of a parent-subsidiary pair takes the same form as the equilibrium for a local bank, with the appropriate equity levels, both in the unconstrained and in the constrained case.